roydegeest/rakwireless-docs/docs/en-us/quick-start/rak4600-breakout/connecting-to-ttn/README.md

 Here are the things that you should take note in registering your device:

-1. **Device ID** - this is the unique identifier for your RAK4200 LPWAN Breakout Module in your application.
+1. **Device ID** - this is the unique identifier for your RAK4600 LPWAN Breakout Module in your application.
 You need to enter this manually.
 2. **Device EUI** - this is the unique identifier for your device in the network.
 You can change it later, if you want.
-3. **App Key **– this key 	will be used to secure the communication between the device and the 	network.
+3. **App Key**– this key 	will be used to secure the communication between the device and the 	network.
-4. **App EUI **– a unique 	identifier of the Application that you are registering the device 	within.
+4. **App EUI**– a unique 	identifier of the Application that you are registering the device 	within.

-Populate the **Device ID** and **Device EUI**_(generate a random one by pressing the arrows)_ fields and leave the rest as is.
+Populate the **Device ID** and **Device EUI** _(generate a random one by pressing the arrows)_ fields and leave the rest as is.
  Click “**Register**”

 <rk-img
-  src="/assets/images/quick-start-guide/rak4600-breakout/connecting-ttn/device-overview-page.png
+  src="/assets/images/quick-start-guide/rak4600-breakout/connecting-ttn/device-overview-page.png"
+  width="100%"
   figure-number="8"
   caption="Device Overview"
 />